How it all started ...

 Znuggle was conceived many years ago.
 When Alexandra was volunteering with VSO in Vietnam, she saw so many handcrafters earning less than minimum wage and often in poor conditions.
 She knew by then that she would start one day a Fair Trade enterprise.
 Fast forward a few years, and Alexandra started working with households in rural areas of Montenegro through the ecotourism company she founded, because she saw women crochetting with acrylic wool in their homes, struggling to sell their crafts, Alexandra decided to start Znuggle.
 She learned how to crochet, dye wool and started recruiting motivated ladies with the support of the Regional Development Agency and the Regional Business Center to set up Znuggle together.

 “I wanted it to embrace all the values I strongly believe in – showing it is possible to create beautiful and unique products made of discarded material, raising awareness in an fun way about protecting nature and circular economy, but most importantly I wanted Znuggle to create employment opportunities and empower women in a vulnerable region of Europe that also needs cultural preservation.
-Znuggle is a social enterprise, so the profits we generate are re-invested to create more work opportunities and to fund social and environmental programs.”
+Znuggle is a social enterprise, so the profits we generate are re-invested in community environmental programs through our partner NGO Zero Waste Montenegro.”

 Alexandra and Biserka in the mountains around Berane, where Biserka spends the spring and summer months with her farm animals.

 Our world is changing faster than ever, leading to the loss of our traditions, and the destruction of our environment.

 Znuggle is a living example that you can own beautiful and authentic products, whilst embracing the circular economy, honour century old traditions and help local communities.

 When you order a Znuggle, 50% of your purchase goes straight back into vulnerable European communities.